How to Make Pixel Art

-While there’s great dedicated tools for making pixel art, you can use any drawing program to follow along.
+While there are great dedicated tools for making pixel art, you can use any drawing program to follow along.

-- Configure as the following so you can see a grid with every single pixel.
+- Configure it with the following so you can see a grid with every single pixel.
 You can turn the grid on/off anytime using the Shift+G shortcut.
-(3);
+(3)

 CREATING THE PIXEL ART TOOLS